-How long has it been since you've checked your three steering gear mounting bolts?
-Have you noticed any looseness in your steering?
-Do your bolts come loose often?
+How long has it been since you've checked your three steering gear bolts on your Cherokee?

 Secondly, have you noticed how many bolts are holding the steering box to the frame?
-Exactly three (3).
-And, they are all at the top, not down at the bottom where you need them in order to brace the forces of the larger contact patch…not to mention the forces when you're pushing up against a rock or tree when you are offroad.
+Exactly 3.
+And, they are all at the top, not down at the bottom where you need them to brace the forces of the larger contact patch, not to mention pushing up against a rock or tree when you are offroad.
 It's essentially a hydraulic-assisted lever with a bracket on only one end to brace it.
 How long until it fails?
 How tight are your bolts?
-Once they are loose, the box will work back and forth under the Jeep (you may not even notice it) until it either shears off one of the three bolts or rips off one of the ears on the box (or both, like what happened to me on Pritchett Canyon in Moab).
+Once they are loose, the box will work back and forth under the Jeep until it either shears off one of the three bolts or rips off one of the ears on the box (or both, like what happened to me on Pritchett Canyon in Moab).

 ANOTHER NOTE: A select few have had fitment issues with respect to width of their frame rails.
-If your Cherokee has been in a front end collision and you'd prefer to *NOT* modify the frame mounting holes by "ovaling" them out, please send the brace back and I'll give you a full refund in accordance with our Return Policy.
+If your Cherokee has been in a front end collision and you'd prefer to *NOT* modify the frame mounting holes by "ovaling" them a bit, please send the brace back BEFORE you install it and scratch the powdercoating, and I'll give you a full refund in accordance with our Return Policy.